-The statement of net position presents information on all the assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the IUSD, with the net difference reported as net position.
-Over time, increase or decrease in net position may serve as a useful indicator of whether the financial position of the IUSD is improving or deteriorating.
+The statement of net position presents information on all the assets and liabilities of the district, with the difference between the two reported as net position.
+Over time, increase or decrease in net position may serve as a useful indicator of whether the financial position of the district is improving or deteriorating.

 The statement of activities presents information showing how the net position of the IUSD changed during the most recent fiscal year.

 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing related cash flows.

-Revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes, accrual for OPEB benefits, and earned but unused vacation leave).
+Revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes, accrual for OPEB benefits, and earned but unused vacation leave